deepgoswami09/subhadeep-udacity-p6/README.md

 ## Screenshots demonstrating key steps
 - The project mainly consist of CI + CD process.
 The key steps are shown below in screenshots.
-- Create the Cloud-Based Development Environment
+- Create the Cloud-Based Development Environment.
 - Prepare Git Repository and add SSH Key.
 Then clone it to azure shell.
   ![gitClone_Screenshot](https://user-images.githubusercontent.com/115372822/195140656-1191a9ee-a1d1-42bb-8a5f-5f32c0796a69.JPG)
 - Create Project Scaffolding